squoilin/EnergyScope_open/docs/explanation/index.md

 The optimization outputs include:

 - **Technology sizing**: Optimal capacities for power generation and storage technologies.
-- **Energy dispatch**: How energy is generated, consumed, and stored throughout the day or year.
+- **Energy dispatch**: How energy is generated, consumed, and stored throughout the year.
 - **Emissions and costs**: Total greenhouse gas emissions and overall system costs.

   ![Optimization Framework](images/framework/principle.png)